New Disk Wizard

-#3 Updated by vegaramos1 over 7 years ago
+#3 Updated by vegaramos1 almost 11 years ago

 I'm not new to Linux (or the CLI), but I'm not an expert either.
 However, the only issue I had with using Greyhole on my new HDA installation, was formatting the drive and having it permanently mount (via editing the /etc/fstab).
 I think anything the Amahi team can do to keep the users from having to use tools like gParted, and editing the /etc/fstab will go a long way in making Amahi as user friendly as WHS is.
 Ideally I would like to never have to log into the Amahi desktop.

 #4 Updated by cpg over 10 years ago